lkesteloot/unsong/unsong.md

 That was very bad.

-I’m…not exactly sure what my endgame had been here.
+I’m... not exactly sure what my endgame had been here.
 Like, breaking into the room had been an achievement, but probably the reaction of the agents who had already made it into the room would be to point their guns at me?
 Like they were doing now?
 Like, my knowledge and practice of magic had been impeccable, no one could have faulted me for that, but in terms of common sense I had utterly dropped the ball.

 This might be a good place to mention I’d never actually been in anything remotely resembling a magical duel before.
 Or a non-magical duel.
 Any kind of duel, really.
 I had been in a bar fight once and ended up with two black eyes.